-When we saw the Electro-Voice EVM 12L and held it in our hands for the first time, it felt beefy and robust, and really looked like it was built like a tank.
+When we held the Electro-Voice EVM 12L in our hands for the first time, it felt beefy and robust, and really looked built like a tank.
 Being a favorite of guitarists like Joe Bonamassa, the EVM 12L comes with a historic pedigree that quickly became evident to us when we plugged in our guitar.

-The heavy 18 lbs build of this speaker helps reduce low-frequency flex, and we didn’t get any ‘wobbly bass’ from it.
+The heavy 18-pound build of this speaker helps reduce low-frequency flex, and we didn’t get any ‘wobbly bass’ from it.
 It’s sturdy enough to likely last a lifetime.
-Though the label on the speaker body saying “Worlds Greatest Guitar Speaker” may feel pretentious, we found that it does live up to its reputation.
+Though the label on the speaker body that reads “World’s Greatest Guitar Speaker” may feel pretentious, we found that it does live up to its reputation.

 The EVM 12L excels at any clean tone we tested, but it does stumble when cranking up the gain.
 We found its frequency response is uniquely suited for cleans, and seems to lack clarity and brilliance at overdriven and distorted gain levels.
 It’s still versatile enough to handle crunch tones, but we recommend not going above noon on your gain dial.

-Before buying a guitar speaker, there are a number of things that we suggest considering.
+Before buying a guitar speaker, there are a number of factors we suggest considering.
 The first thing to note is whether the speaker is compatible with your existing gear.
 So looking at the specifications is key.
 The most important parameters are:

-The caveat here is that it is never as simple as having the speaker rating higher than the amp rating; different speaker brands rate their speaker with different standards, so you have to be careful and check the specs accordingly.
+The caveat here is that it’s never as simple as just having the speaker rating higher than the amp rating.
+Different speaker brands rate their speaker with different standards, so you have to be careful and check the specs accordingly.

 Naturally, for a speaker to fit into a cabinet, the cabinet must have a slot compatible with its size range.
 You can typically get 6”, 8”, 12”, and 15” diameter speakers for guitars.
-The size you get would depend on what you play and at what volume level, but it can also influence the tone.
+The size you need depends on what you play and at what volume level, but it can also influence the tone.

 For large crowds, you need multiple powerful speakers with big bodies and a great capacity to move air over their membranes.
 So it’s important to have a speaker cabinet of the desired size and then get your speaker of choice.